 Don't swim in marinas.
-Electrical faults from vessels can electrocute swimmers.
 Boat traffic and propeller strikes can maim or kill.
+Electrical faults from vessels or docks can electrocute swimmers.
 Read more about the dangers of electric shock drowning.

 Desert creatures of all sizes can hurt you if you are not careful.
 Please be aware of biting and stinging animals, arachnids, and insects.
 A few venomous animals live in the park, including rattlesnakes, scorpions, and black widow spiders.
 While a scorpion sting is likely to be mild (like a bee sting), anyone bitten by a black widow spider or rattlesnake should seek medical attention as soon as possible.

 It is illegal to feed animals in the park.
 Providing wild animals food may have a negative impact.
 Wildlife need only the natural habitat elements - food, water, and shelter - provided by their environment.

 While no cases of the Zika virus have been reported in the United States, if you are planning to continue your travels south of the border, please read about this mosquito-borne threat.

 Hantavirus pulmonary syndrome is a potentially deadly disease spread by infected wild rodents, especially mice.
 People become infected when the virus becomes airborne—when dust is stirred up or nests are disturbed, especially in confined spaces.
 Recently, cases of this respiratory disease have been confirmed on the nearby Navajo Nation.
 Learn more about how to protect yourself from Hantavirus.

 Come and capture your adventure in the park.
 Check out these quick tips on how to avoid photography-related hazards when visiting our national parks.